djangocon/2023.djangocon.us/_schedule/tutorials/2023-10-08-13-00-t2-hotwire-a-refreshing-approach-to-the-front-end-that-keeps-django-the-star.md

 It doesn't need to be like this.  **There is a simpler way**.

 This way involves letting Django do what it does best - everything, and letting a light javascript library automatically place things where you need it to go.
-We'll be exploring [Hotwire](https://hotwired.dev/), from the brilliant team at [37signals](https://37signals.com/), and will demonstrate how, with minimal changes to your app, you can create a single-page-app entirely in Django without writing a single line of Javascript.
+We'll be exploring [Hotwire](https://hotwired.dev/), an emerging game-changer from the brilliant minds at [37signals](https://37signals.com/), and will demonstrate how, with minimal changes to your app, you can create a single-page-app entirely in Django without writing a single line of Javascript.

 **In this session, you will:**